mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 20, 2022
+- Note user id and password for TCP/IP lab in the lab manual.
 August 30, 2022
 - Use the X11 socket name when setting DISPLAY from a container's .profile August 9, 2022